Aavescan logo Aavescan

 The amount of interest earned by lenders and paid by borrowers depends on lending rates, compounding frequency and extra rewards such as flash loan fees.

-Aave V2 and V3 use APRs that accrue every second.
-Borrow interest compounds every second.
-However, deposit interest only compounds when the market is updated, typically when users interact with it.
+In Aave V2 and V3, borrow interest compounds every second while deposit interest compounds when the market is updated, typically when users interact with it.
 Depositors also receive additional yield from flash loan fees.

 Rates example

-The chart below illustrates how APY calculations can differ depending on how blockchain data is intepreted.
-This is pronounced in Compound V2 lending market data where rates are quoted on a per-block basis.
+The chart below illustrates how APY calculations can differ depending on how blockchain data is interpreted.
+This is especially pronounced in Compound V2 market data, where rates are quoted on a per-block basis.

 Compound USDC APR comparison